REI worker organization: 2018

-In November 2018, after neighboring Whole Foods Market, and its parent company Amazon, raised the company-wide minimum wage to $15 per hour, Anderson led the group, then made up of around 200 workers, to call for consumers to boycott the company for the same bump in wages, and for better working conditions, partnering again with Coworker.org.
+In November 2018, after neighboring Whole Foods Market, and its parent company Amazon, raised the company-wide minimum wage to $15 per hour, Anderson led the group, then made up of around 200 workers, to call for consumers to boycott the co-op for the same bump in wages, and for better working conditions, partnering again with Coworker.org.
 REI responded saying that Anderson was "not an REI employee", and that no employees were behind the petition.
 The petition stated "Collectively, we have faced: homelessness, medical debt, having to rely on food stamps to feed ourselves, even selling our plasma so we can pay the rent, and living off of credit cards."
 Anderson said that the main complaint of the Seattle workers was issues with scheduling, and not getting enough hours.

 REI has said that they "have made a substantial investment in retail pay, and we’re proud to say we target retail hourly pay above the majority of retailers", and that they "want to do more for [REI workers] where [they] can".

 2020

 In spring 2020, during the COVID-19 pandemic, the group, led by former worker Caleb Lawson, started another petition with Coworker.org accusing REI of prioritizing sales over the safety of its workers.
 The petition demanded hazard pay and improved safety protocols.
-Workers in Grand Rapids, Michigan, Texas, and Tucson, Arizona alleged that they had not been informed about exposure to COVID-19 and that management had instructed them not to share their positive test results with their teammates or on social media.
+Workers in Grand Rapids, Michigan, Texas, and Tucson, Arizona, alleged that they had not been informed about exposure to COVID-19 and that management had instructed them not to share their positive test results with their teammates or on social media.
 The Grand Rapids store had been closed for one day, July 3, 2020, to investigate "potential" exposure, but reopened the following day, after leadership had determined no one had been exposed.
 On July 6, 2020, a worker alerted their colleagues in a group chat, allegedly against the wishes of leadership, that they tested positive for the virus on July 2, 2020, and that management had told them not to tell anyone.
 Devin Hilla, a worker who quit because of the incident, alleged that the human resources department told him his contact with the sick worker did not count as exposure.
 Lawson alleged that he was pressured to resign after raising concerns and starting the petition.
 REI said that their notification policies were meant to avoid revealing confidential health information of workers, and to protect COVID-positive employees from exclusion or other poor treatment from coworkers.
 REI later changed their policy to notify everyone at a store of positive test cases and the last date that employee worked, CEO Eric Artz saying, "Some employees wanted transparency above what C.D.C. guidelines and our policies directed".
 REI closed all of its stores in March 2020, and they were all re-opened in seven waves, utilizing contactless shopping and limiting in-store transactions, by July 6, 2020.